saltstack/salt/doc/topics/topology/syndic.rst

 .. warning::

-    Salt Syndic with :ref:`external auth or publisher_acl<acl-eauth>` should not be used for security purposes.

-    The long-term goal for Syndics is that they work correctly with authentication and authorization, but with Salt's current architecture that Syndics work with publisher_acl/external auth at all should be considered a convenience.
-Syndics with external auth or publisher_acl should not used anywhere that security is considered essential.
-With the changes resulting from `issue #62618 on GitHub
-    <https://github.com/saltstack/salt/issues/62618>`_, there have been some
-    improvements, but currently Syndic functionality is only fully supported when running ``salt`` on the Master of Masters as the root/service user.
+    Syndics are supported when running ``salt`` as the root/service user on the Master of Masters, but :ref:`external auth or publisher_acl<acl-eauth>` may be unstable or not fully supported.

-    Additionally, it's technically possible to have minions of the same name on different Syndics.
-In that case, Salt's behavior is completely undefined and subject to change.

-    It may also be possible for a Syndic to itself be a Master of Masters, but that behavior is also undocumented and should not yet be considered a supported feature.
+    Ensure minions have unique names under different Syndics.
+Using the same name for minions under different Syndics is not supported as currently documented.
+For example, if ``syndic_a`` and ``syndic_b`` both have a ``minion_1``, this behavior is undocumented and unsupported.

+    Any other undocumented Syndic implementation should be considered unsupported, such as using a Syndic as a Master of Masters.

 The most basic or typical Salt topology consists of a single Master node controlling a group of Minion nodes.
 An intermediate node type, called Syndic,